charlax/vim-pyunit/README.rst

   prefixed with ``test_``, only the last (file part) component is.
   For example, the test file for the source file ``foo/bar.py`` is called ``tests/foo/test_bar.py``.
+* **disabled**: Do not try to find the test or the source.
+Just run tests against the current file.

 Keyboard mappings